SergiyKonrad/MovieFinder_React_app/README.md

 - **Search Movies:** Users can search for movies by title using the search bar.
 - **Movie Details:** Click on a movie to view detailed information, including the year, type, and plot.
-- **Responsive Design:** The app is fully responsive and works on all screen sizes.
+- **Responsive Design:** The app is fully responsive and works across all screen sizes.
-- **Real-time Search:** The app fetches movie results as users type in the search bar.
+- **Real-time Search:** The app fetches movie results dynamically as users type in the search bar.

 ## Demo

-Check out the live demo of the application [here](https://sergiykonrad.github.io/MovieFinder_React_app/).
+Check out the live demo of the application [here](https://movie-finder-react-app-36md.vercel.app/).

 ## Getting Started